conda/governance/CODE_OF_CONDUCT.md

 ## Conflicts of Interest

-Committee members are expected to recuse themselves in they have a conflict of interest.
+Committee members are expected to recuse themselves if they have a conflict of interest, and are required to recuse themselves if they are the accused or the target of the reported behavior.
 In addition, the CoC Committee can [vote](#voting-and-decision-making) to remove a committee member from a case, if the committee feels that the member has a conflict of interest.
 This [vote](#voting-and-decision-making) requires a simple majority.

 If you are concerned about making a report that will be read by all committee members, you are strongly encouraged to contact [individual committee members](#committee-membership) directly.